bjarkegosvig/xls2csv/README.md

 convert a xls workbook with several sheets to one csv file

 This script used the excel api from the win32com package.
 Therefore it will only work on a windows machine with Microsoft excel installed.
-The code is written in python 3
+The code is written in python2

 To run it do "python src/gui.py"